YanLin-Quinne/Master-of-Data-Science/README.md

 ## Machine Learning
 `ML-Python.ipynb`, `ML-R.R` and `Machine Learning.pdf`

+Received mark: 83.

 ## Programming for Data Science
 `Programming.ipynb` and `Programming_Report.pdf`

-Received mark: 83.
+Received mark: 82.5.
 'The visualization task in question 3 is perfect, as is the Bayesian network in question 4'

 ## Introduction to Computer Science
 `ICS_Coursework.ipynb`